 Arlington Congregational Church loves children!
 We welcome them during worship including a “children’s time” during the services.
-Children may then go out to Sunday School for the rest of the worship hour and parents may pick them up afterward.
+Children may then go out to Faith Formation for the rest of the worship hour and parents may pick them up afterward.

 There are monthly fun and fellowship activities outside Sunday morning.
 We have a staffed nursery at all services and we are committed to being a “Safe” church with screened workers at all events.
-In addition, Twila Rhodes, our Director of Christian Education and Youth is committed to developing experiences that bring joy, learning, and spiritual growth to all the children.
+In addition, we are committed to developing experiences that bring joy, learning, and spiritual growth to all children.

 What can I expect as a visitor?

 A warm, personal welcome, an inspiring and uplifting worship experience and a congregation that will try to help you feel welcome!

 Our 10:30 a.m. worship is traditional but we strive for an informality that allows everyone to feel comfortable.
 A full choir leads the music and Holy Communion, which is open to all, is offered the first Sunday of the month.

 Our 9:00 a.m. service is even more informal and we use music that is more “praise” style led by a small group of vocalists and instrumentalists.
 Holy Communion is offered every Sunday at this service and is, again, open to all.